 At that moment the terrified Dalit woman appeared at the crest of the river valley.

 Maya waved her to the ground shouting, “cover your eyes; cover your ears; fall to the ground!”
 The wretched woman collapsed in terror.
-As Maya securing the shawl onto the Deva’s prison, the untouchable woman rested upon on a rock, facing the town.
-The only sounds were the banging of the wooden boats in the dock behind the temple, the lapping of the river, and periodic shouts from the town.
+As Maya secured the shawl onto the Deva’s prison, the Untouchable woman rested upon on a rock, facing the town.
+The only sounds were the banging of the wooden boats in the dock behind the temple, the lapping of the River, and periodic shouts from the town.

 The Djinn’s voice boomed out of its prison.
 “Set me free!
 I am Abdullah bin Al Mansur.
 I am the Djinn who raised the Tabriz mountains.
 Set me free or I will kill you all!”